clien007/assessment_files/README.txt

 # Laravel ArticlePost API

+This is a sample code from one of my projects, which implements an RESTful API for a mobile application designed to create, read, update, and delete article posts.
 This is a Laravel project demonstrating the implementation of the `ArticlePost` feature using SOLID principles.
-The project includes a RESTful API for creating, reading, updating, and deleting article posts.

 ## Features